bodabaker/grad_project_backend/README.md

-# 🧠 Face Detection + MQTT + n8n Automation Stack
+# 🧠 AIoT Vision + MQTT + n8n Automation Stack

-This project integrates a **Python-based face detection microservice**, a **Mosquitto MQTT broker**, a **discovery beacon**, and an **n8n automation platform** — all running inside Docker.
-The stack enables automated workflows triggered by face recognition events and MQTT communication with other devices (e.g., ESP32, IoT lights).
+This project integrates multiple **Python-based computer vision microservices**, a **Mosquitto MQTT broker**, a **discovery beacon**, and an **n8n automation platform** — all running inside Docker.
+The stack enables automated workflows triggered by camera events and MQTT communication with other devices (e.g., ESP32, IoT lights).

 ---